Since 1999 our law firm has recovered more than $350,000,000 for victims of investment fraud and misconduct.

 Get the Help That You Need Now

-To learn more about ARS investments, visit FINRA's page on Auction Rate Securities: What Happens When Auctions Fail.
-We also encourage you to contact an investment loss lawyer at Meyer Wilson.
+To learn more about ARS investments, we encourage you to contact an investment loss lawyer at Meyer Wilson.
 David P. Meyer was voted "Lawyer of the Year" in his region for professional negligence.
 He and his firm have what it takes to fight to recover your losses.

 More than $350,000,000 Recovered